ByAUJay

 Who this is for

-• Product and engineering leaders evaluating cross-chain strategies for new apps, token launches, or enterprise integrations.
+- Product and engineering leaders are diving into cross-chain strategies for their new apps, token launches, or even enterprise integrations.

-• Security and platform teams designing risk budgets and sign-off policies for cross-chain transfers.
+- Security and platform teams are busy crafting risk budgets and sign-off policies for those cross-chain transfers.

 The two dominant models in 2026